nyc-sea-lions-2015/rock-paper-scissors/README.md

 - The user is directed to the stats page and prompted to play another game.

 ### Release 2: User Experience Enhancements
-Now we are going to add some javascript to enhance the usability of the game.
+Now we are going to add some JavaScript to enhance the usability of the game.
 Encompass logic in objects were appropriate.
 Write tests them to make sure they are working correctly.

 - Change the way each player chooses their symbol.
 Instead of having to redirect for every page, use javascript to hide and show each their choices.
 - Once each player selects their choice the game counts down...
 Rock...
 Paper...
 Scissors...
 Shoot!